-This is the 30th Annual DLC High School Art Contest.
-Since 1990, tens of thousands of high school students have participated in Donate Life Connecticut’s Annual Visual Arts Contest, and we are inviting you to showcase the creativity and talent of your students by encouraging their participation in this year’s program.
-There are a host of cool prizes for the winners:
+This is DLC’s 31st Annual Erica Grossman High School Visual Arts Contest.
+Since 1990, tens of thousands of high school students have participated in the Donate Life Connecticut’s Annual Visual Arts Contest, and we are inviting you to showcase the creativity and talent of your students by encouraging their participation in this year’s program.
+Prizes for winning submissions include:

 3rd Place: $50 Amazon.com Gift Card

 Teacher Prize: The teacher of the 1st Place Winner will be awarded a $50 Amazon.com gift card

 Why is it important to get this life-saving message to high school students?

 The contest is intended to raise awareness about organ and tissue donation, and the importance of becoming a registered donor.
 Donation and transplantation can affect anyone.
 With most Connecticut students applying for their driver’s license or state ID at the age of 16, our goal—by encouraging students to create a poster, photography piece, or video message—is for students to be better informed about organ donation and the donor registry when asked if they want to be a registered organ and tissue donor at the DMV.

 This year, due to continued COVID-19 concerns, awards will be virtually presented for selected submissions on April 23, 2021, as an ending celebration during National Donate Life Month (April).
 In addition to first, second, and third place winners, a special Tony Award is also presented to one student in memory of a young man who passed away while waiting for a transplant.

 Below, you’ll find information detailing the contest rules and requirements, examples of past winners, and the submission form that must be adhered to the back of each submission.